 - Use the vacuum and attachments to clean out as much dirt and debris from the interior of the unit as possible.
-Wipe out any visible mold growth.
+Wipe away any visible mold growth.

 - Using a cloth, brush, or sponge, soak up the solution and scrub the moldy areas of your air conditioner well.
-Also clean the air conditioner front grille if that has mold on it.
+Also, clean the air conditioner front grille if it has mold on it.
 Allow the solution to sit on these surfaces for approximately 10 minutes, then rinse with water and a damp cloth.

 - Let the unit, filter, grille, and metal cover dry completely.

-- Reassemble the air conditioning unit and plug back into its power source.
+- Reassemble the air conditioning unit and plug it back into its power source.

-Click The Image Below To Download A One Page Printable PDF Guide for How To Clean Mold From Your Window Air Conditioner
+Click The Image Below To Download A Guide for How To Clean Mold From Your Window Air Conditioner